run2bizdocs/documentation/en-us/docs/builder/developing-applications/business-object.md

 # Business Object

-Business Object are the link between Neuro and a Data Entity of the applications.
+Business Object are the link between Builder and a Data Entity of the applications.
 In this way the Business Object will represent the data model and may reach one or more forms.